Sandy4321/spark-fim/README.md

 # spark-fim
-spark-fim is a library of scalable frequent itemset mining algorithms.
+spark-fim is a library of scalable frequent itemset mining algorithms based on Spark.
 It includes:
   + PHybridFIN - A parallel frequent itemset mining algorithm based on a novel data structure named HybridNodeset to represent itemsets.
 It achieves a significantly better performance on different datasets when the minimum support decreases comparing to the FP-Growth algorithm which is implemented in Spark MLlib.

 # Examples